andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

-Here you are importing the stuff you need to setup the flight timetable.
+Here you are importing the stuff you need to set up the flight timetable.
 In particular, in addition to standard React basic components, you are importing the `ReactTable` component with its basic stylesheets and the `getInitialFlightData()` function defined in the `DataProvider` module.
 This function provides your application with the flights' data and you use it in the constructor of the `App` component, where data are assigned to the component state.
 In the constructor, you also define the table's structure by mapping the flight properties to the table columns.
 Finally, you put the `ReactTable` component in the JSX output of the `render()` method by specifying the flights' data and the columns mapping.

 Now let's take a look at the `DataProvider` module: